CUNYTechPrep/2024-python-summer-prep/setup.md

 5. OPTIONAL: Download and install [Sublime Text](https://www.sublimetext.com/) and/or [VS Code](https://code.visualstudio.com/download).

-# BOTH WINDOWS AND MAC:: Once you are all setup....
+# BOTH WINDOWS AND MAC:: Once you are all setup launch a jupyter notebook...

- ### Wrapping up:
 * Now that we have everything installed
 * Mac Users:  Fully quit iTerm (don't just close the window, but quit the application to restart it).
 * Window users: Open up your Anaconda Power Shell (in the Ananconda Folder you can find in your home menu).
 Or find it with help [from this tutorial](https://saturncloud.io/blog/how-to-access-anaconda-command-prompt-in-windows-10-64bit/#method-1-through-the-start-menu)
-* * Type in `jupter notebook` into the terminal (iterm or Anaconda Power Shell) to launch python / jupyter
+* Type in `jupter notebook` into the terminal (iterm or Anaconda Power Shell) to launch python / jupyter
 	* If that doesn't work, try `jupyter lab` instead of `jupyter notebook`
 * Create a new Jupyter Notebook file, and print 'Hello World!'.
 * You're good now.
 Happy coding.